DeathThreats/PHPLoginSystem/README.md

 # Description

-A PHP boilerplate for a login system
+A PHP boilerplate for login system

 `
 Use XAMPP to run this locally